Summer’s only just begun, and it’s already apparent that this year’s zucchini harvest is going to be a bumper crop.

 10. Bake up a vegetarian zucchini lasagna with other garden fresh goodies like spinach, corn, carrots, onions, green beans and basil.
 Add layers of noodles and cottage cheese, and top with Parmesan for a tasty, meatless meal.

-11. And of course, no recipe list would be complete without zucchini loaf.
+11. And of course, no recipe list would be complete without zucchini bread.
 Easy to make and always moist, double up and make a few batches for the freezer, or prepare muffins for snacks and lunch boxes.
-Here’s our delicious recipe for Melt-In-Your-Mouth Zucchini Loaf.

 That’s the end of our look at the marvelous zucchini.